 To program your HomeLink® Transceiver to operate a garage door, gate, or entry door opener, home or office lighting, you need to be at the same location as the device.
 Note: Garage door openers (manufactured after 1996) have "rolling code protection".
-To program a garage door opener equipped with "rolling code protection"; you will need to use a ladder to get up to the garage door opener motor to be able to access the "smart or learn" program button.
+To program a garage door opener equipped with "rolling code protection"; you will need to use a ladder to get up to the garage door opener motor to be able to access the training button.

-- To begin, press and hold the 2 outer HomeLink® buttons (to clear the memory) until the indicator light blinks slowly (after 20 seconds).
-Release both buttons. - Position the end of the hand-held transmitter 1-3 inches away from the HomeLink[®] surface.
+- To begin, press and hold the 2 outer HomeLink[®] buttons (to clear the memory) until the indicator light (a) blinks (after 20 seconds).
+Release both buttons. - Position the end of the hand-held transmitter 1 3 in (26 76 mm) away from the HomeLink[®] surface.

 - Using both hands, simultaneously press and hold both the HomeLink[®] button you want to program and the hand-held transmitter button. - DO NOT release the buttons until step 4 has been completed. - 4.
-Hold down both buttons until the indicator light on the HomeLink® flashes, changing from a "slow blink" to a "rapidly flashing blink".
-This could take up to 90 seconds.
+Hold down both buttons until the indicator light on the HomeLink[®] flashes, changing from a "slow blink" to a "rapid blink".
 When the indicator light flashes rapidly, both buttons may be released.
 The rapidly flashing light indicates successful programming.
-To activate the garage door or other programmed device, press and hold the pro-
+To activate the garage door or other programmed device, press and hold the programmed HomeLink[®] button releasing when the device begins to activate.

-- grammed HomeLink[®] button releasing when the device begins to activate. - 5.
-If the indicator light on the HomeLink[®] blinks rapidly for two seconds and then turns solid, HomeLink[®] has picked up a "rolling code" garage door opener signal.
+- 5. If the indicator light on the HomeLink[®] blinks rapidly for two seconds and then turns solid, HomeLink[®] has picked up a "rolling code" garage door opener signal.
 You will need to proceed with the next steps to train the HomeLink[®] to complete the programming which may require a ladder and another person for convenience. - 6.
-Press and release the "smart" or "learn" program button located on the garage door opener's motor to activate the "training mode".
+Press and release the training button located on the garage door opener's motor to activate the "training mode".
 This button is usually located near the antenna wire that hangs down from the motor.
-If the wire originates from under a light lens, you will need to remove the lens to access the program button.
+If the wire originates from under a light lens, you will need to remove the lens to access the training button.

-Once you have pressed and released the program button on the garage door opener's motor and the "training light" is lit, you have 30 seconds in which to perform step 7.
+Once you have pressed and released the training button on the garage door opener's motor and the "training light" is lit, you have 30 seconds in which to perform step 7.
 Use the help of a second person for convenience to assist when performing this step.

-7. Quickly within 30 seconds of pressing and releasing the garage door opener program
+Quickly within 30 seconds of pressing and releasing the garage door opener program button, firmly press and release the HomeLink[®] button you've just programmed.
+Press and release the HomeLink® button up to three times to complete the training.

-- button, firmly press and release the HomeLink[®] button you've just programmed.
-Press and release the HomeLink[®] button up to three times to complete the training. - Your HomeLink[®] button should now be programmed.
-(To program the remaining HomeLink[®] buttons for additional door or gate openers, follow steps 2-8 only.
+8. Your HomeLink® button should now be programmed.

+To program the remaining HomeLink[®] buttons for additional door or gate openers, follow steps 2-8 only.

-Do not repeat step one unless you want to "clear" all previously programmed HomeLink[®] buttons).
+Do not repeat step 1 unless you want to "clear" all previously programmed HomeLink[®] buttons.

-If you have any questions or are having difficulty programming your HomeLink[®] buttons, please refer to the HomeLink[®] web site at: www.homelink.com or call 1-800-NISSAN-1 (1-800-647-7261).
+If you have any questions or are having difficulty programming your HomeLink[®] buttons, refer to the HomeLink[®] web site at: www.homelink.com or call 1-800-355-3515.